Sugar Addiction

 - Use a listening partner and schedule a listening session - Listening partnerships are an idea from Hand in Hand Parenting.
 Designed for parents, where parents take turn listening to each other in order to receive emotional support for parenting, they're also an excellent tool for softening sugar cravings.
 It's another way to soften the build up of emotion that feeds a sugar craving.
 Learn more about listening partnerships here.

-- Want to learn more about healing cravings?
-To get more help in working with cravings, explore this page here.
+- To learn more about caring for cravings, explore this page here.

 Healing a sugar addiction: what to do first